Lima, Ohio: Early 20th century

 In the early 20th century, Benjamin A. Gramm and his close friend Max Bernstein formed the Gramm-Bernstein Company, which became a pioneer in the motor truck industry.
 During World War I, Gramm created the "Liberty truck", which was welcomed upon its arrival in Washington, D.C., by President Woodrow Wilson.
 Thousands were sent to Europe to help the Allied war effort.

 After World War I, Allen County's population growth lagged the state and the nation.
-Galvin was an assistant superintendent at the Peru Steel Casting Co. of Peru, Ind.
-He then became acting manager at American Steel Foundries in Pittsburgh.
 In 1921, Lima voters approved a change in the structure of Lima city government.
 Voters now elected five commissioners, with the commission chair serving as mayor.
 The charter sought to establish professional management, requiring the commissioners to hire a city manager, who reported to the mayor.
 Lima proved itself to be very much in the Progressive tradition with these changes, after flirting with radicalism in 1912 when the voters elected a Socialist mayor.

 The darker side of the progressive era revealed itself in the prominence of the Ku Klux Klan in the city.
 It was a center for the Black Legion, a notoriously violent subset of the Klan.
 On August 1, 1923, a KKK parade in Lima drew a crowd estimated at 100,000 people.

 Economically, the 1920s were a time of industrial expansion in Lima.
 In 1925, Lima Locomotive Works, Inc. built the "Lima A-1", a 2-8-4 model that became the prototype for the modern steam locomotive.
 The Locomotive Works also created a new division, the Ohio Power Shovel Company.
 In 1927, local industrialist John E. Galvin helped found Superior Coach Company.
 It became the world's largest producer of school buses and funeral coaches within two decades.
 In 1930, eight railroad companies served Lima.

 Allen County's population grew significantly faster than the state during the Great Depression.
 In 1933, Lima again reorganized its government.
 The citizens adopted a "strong mayor" model to replace the city manager of the 1920s.
 Despite the hardships of the decade, Lima residents supported the construction of a hospital to serve the area.
 Lima Memorial Hospital, named in honor of World War I veterans, opened on Memorial Day, 1933.

 The Lima area was not safe from the increased crime rate of the 1930s.
 In 1933, gangster John Dillinger was in the Allen County Jail, arrested for robbing the Citizens National Bank in nearby Bluffton.
 Dillinger's cohorts broke him out of jail, killing Allen County Sheriff Jess Sarber in the process.
 The murder and jailbreak put Dillinger at the top of the FBI's ten most wanted list.
 His was not the only crime outfit to plague Lima during the decade.
 In 1936, the notorious Brady Gang robbed a local jewelry store twice.